Kibium/Zork/README.md

 1: Defining the world and the player's name
 2: Explore the world

-The World has 7 connected rooms, which are:
+The World has 6 connected rooms, which are:
-Cave, Corridor, Sanctuary, Corner, Stairs, Platform and Outside.
+Cave, Corridor, Sanctuary, Stairs, Platform and Outside.

 To finish the game, the player has to get to the Outside room.